Ekkehard-Schulze/precision-temperature-logger/README.md

       * MAX31850  for type K thermocouples.
 An optional  correction according to the ITS-90 standard is provided.
 This substantially improves the accuracy at extreme temperatures, e. g. below -30&nbsp;°C or above 600&nbsp;°C.

-    * BME280 (humidity, atmospheric pressure, non-precision temperature, )
+    * BME280 (humidity, atmospheric pressure, non-precision temperature)

     * MLX90614 (infrared non-contact temperature)